This Is Bottle Rocket Media | Meet Tamika Carlton, Director of Marketing

-It’s not about what you want, but about your target audience.
-Your audience will determine the engagement, the likes, shares, and purchases so you definitely want to appeal to them.
-The answer to this question should be known by everyone on your team and it’s never too late to communicate it, whether it be the marketing, sales team, or both.
+It’s not about what you want but about your target audience.
+Your audience will determine the engagement, likes, shares, and purchases, so you want to appeal to them.
+The answer to this question should be known by everyone on your team, and it’s never too late to communicate it, whether it be the marketing, sales team, or both.
 The conversation is meant to determine the story and persona of your decided target.
-Having this in place will make it extremely easy to transition into all of your marketing efforts, your marketing spend on Google or Facebook, and if you decide to pursue influencer marketing, knowing your persona will help you decide on the type of influencers to seek out.
+Having this in place will make it extremely easy to transition into your marketing efforts, your marketing spend on Google or Facebook, and if you decide to pursue influencer marketing, knowing your persona will help you decide on the type of influencers to seek out.

 Example persona for a new running shoe with arch support:

 Diane is a 32-year-old Executive Assistant for a Real Estate Developer making $65,000 a year.
 Diane works from 8 am-6:30 pm daily.
 She takes public transportation to work, which means she walks from her home every day to the bus.
 She doesn’t mind the walk considering she enjoys being active.
 To give herself some personal time, she wakes up early at 6 am every day and runs in her neighborhood for 30 mins.
-She has noticed, the run that once used to be easy leaves her back aching a bit.
-Her best friend mentioned to her during their daily call, that she may need some new shoes.
+She has noticed that the run that once used to be easy leaves her back aching.
+Her best friend mentioned during their daily call that she might need some new shoes.
 Diane considers her friend right and starts researching the best running shoes.

 3. Will This Video Be Used For a Campaign?

-Now that you know the purpose of your video and your target audience, what do you plan to do with this video?
+Now that you know your video’s purpose and target audience, what do you plan to do with this video?
 Will it be a part of an upcoming marketing campaign?
 Are you looking to release it during a launch or an event?
 These are all important questions to ask yourself so you can establish the following:

 Video tone and look